souraavv/Amazon-Dynamo-CS/README.md

 # Toy Dynamo

 ## Introduction
 Dynamo is a powerful and versatile distributed data storage system that was developed by Amazon Web Services (AWS).
 It is designed to provide scalability, high availability, and low latency for applications that require consistent, single-digit millisecond response times, even as the workload grows.
+Dynamo is a simple key-value store, used in prouduction environment at Amazon's.
+Most of Amazon's application do not need th efull power of SQL queries and thus Amazon want doesn't want to pursue traditional ACID semantics

-## Goal
+## Learning Goal
+- Reliable
+- Decentralised
+- Highly available
+- Strong eventually consistent
+- Quorum systems
-Build a reliable, decentralised, highly available, strong, eventually consistent, and low-latency read/write storage system.
+- Low-latency read/write storage system.

-We have designed a toy version of the Dynamo which provides some basic features.
+We have designed a toy version of the Dynamo i.e *DynamoCS* which provides some basic features.
 The main goal was to go through the process of designing a storage system which is highly scalable, fault tolerant and available.

+This also help us in learning trade-offs in messy real-world systems

 ## Basic Assumptions
 1. Items are uniquely identified by key